-Command Syntax PROGram:TRANsient:CSC Description This command turns the C
+Command Syntax PROGram:TRANsient:CSC

 This command turns the CSC Mode during transient execution on (1) or off (0).
 This allows load regulation adjustment during transient execution.
 However, keep in mind that CSC adjustments are based on RMS voltage measurement, which take several cycles to run so turning on CSC on fast changing voltage transients is not recommended as the CSC may interfere with the programmed transient voltages.